 Building a sustainable business.
-Industry leaders come together to debate sustainability and the future of fossil fuels
+Industry leaders debate sustainability and the future of fossil fuels

 There’s a lot to say about sustainability, especially when you’ve built your business on fossil fuels.
 And when a group of international business leaders from the downstream industry came together to discuss its impact on their sector, there was high-octane debate and probing questions on the next phase of the energy transition, and its effect on the environment.